61040-fa25/concept_backend/design/concepts/MirrorMotionConcepts/ManageVideo/ManageVideoSpecs.md

 - `delete(videoID: String, caller: User)`
   - Requires: video exists and the caller is the owner of the video
   - Effect: removes the video and its metadata

+- `addPosesToVideo(videoID: String, poses: PoseData[])`
+  - Requires: video and all PoseData in poses exists
+  - Effect: add poses to the video